 All trekking in the Huaraz area is demanding on the body because you are the whole time above 4000m and you go up to high altitudes quickly after you depart from Huaraz.
 It is important to be well acclimatised to avoid possible altitude related illness.

-We do recommend that you arrive in Huaraz at least 2 full days before the trek departs to help you become acclimatised to the altitude.
+We do recommend that you arrive in Huaraz at least 3 full days (4 nights) before the trek departs to help you become acclimatised to the altitude.
 It is advisable to have two full days in Huaraz to recover from your travel and do day hikes to higher altitude to help with acclimatisation before departing for the trek.
-We can organise day hikes for you.

 Acclimatisation for Climbing: